ajavamind/A3DCamera/README.md

 Here are the Android keyboard keys matching the similar functions of the mini game controller (but not using same key code as with keyboard mode on the game controller)

-* Q - FOCUS DISTANCE - Cycle through fixed focus distances: Hyperfocal, Photo Booth, Macro, Auto Focus
+* Q - FOCUS DISTANCE - Cycle through fixed focus distances: Hyperfocal, Photo Booth, Macro
 * A - DISPLAY - Toggle change Review display mode (SBS,  Anaglyph, Left, Right)
 * T - EXPOSURE METERING FN  - Cycle through exposure metering: Frame Average, Center Weighted, Spot Metering

-Use H key to see all the commands possible
+Use H key to see all the commands possible.

 ##### Bluetooth Mouse Remote Control
 Connect a Bluetooth Mouse to control the camera app with the mouse buttons.
 A mouse can be rewired in a buzzer style box as a Photo Booth controller.